miketrumpis/structure_denoise/Readme.md

 This set of code performs artifact subtraction for the peculiar noise "structure" seen in the 244 channel LCP ECoG array.
 The algorithm is described in a notebook named "Structure_denoise_notes".
 There is also an extensive library of methods to visualize and predict the effects of processing parameters, which can be used to tweak processing for a particular recording.

+## October 2020 update for posterity

+The "structured artifacts" observed were caused by an error in channel mapping.
+This tool is no longer of use.

 ## Installing

 This code has been tested for Python 2 and Python 3.